 - If possible, arrive early to give yourself plenty of time to find something

-- Be prepared that you might have to live in a hotel/hostel for the first week or so
+- Be prepared that you might have to live in temporary accommodation if you have not secured accommodation before you leave the UK

 - Use all available resources and find out which one is most commonly used by local residents